 ‘Let’s relax today and just enjoy ourselves – time enough to worry tomorrow.’

-They were on the mats with the acrylic cushions behind their heads, he asked, ‘Shall we watch a film?’
+They were on the lilos with the acrylic cushions behind their heads, he asked, ‘Shall we watch a film?’

 ‘In the pool?’

-He waded over, grabbed a waterproofed remote then waded back, pointed it at the far wall, a panel opened, a widescreen TV rolled out and switched on, he gave her the remote.
+He paddled over to a box cantilevered over the water, grabbed the waterproofed remote, then paddled back, pointed it at the far wall, a panel opened, a widescreen TV rolled out and was switched on, he gave her the remote.
+‘Press M2.’

 She did and the menu came up.
 ‘I can’t see all the words.’

 She did and there were the titles in big text, according to genre.
-‘What do you like?’ she asked and they both realized they didn’t know each other’s tastes.
+‘What do you like?’ she asked and then realized they didn’t know each other’s tastes.

 ‘I’m action romance thriller but I’ll watch whatever you want.’